 Agricultural and Food Chemistry recently published a study by Kobe University that found overweight mice given a diet high in fat and regular black and green tea reduced their weight gain.
-Additionally, hypercholesterolemia and insulin resistance, both conditions associated with diabetes type 2, were most positively influenced by black tea, the most widely consumed in this country.
+Additionally, hypercholesterolemia and insulin resistance, both conditions associated with diabetes type 2, were most positively influenced by black tea.

 Tea enhances mood and helps with anxiety.

 An amino acid called L-theanine, found naturally in green tea, is responsible for its calming effect.
 In fact, caffeine's effects are actually counteracted by the action of this amino acid on nerves.
 In humans, L-theanine induces relaxation within thirty to forty minutes of ingestion through at least two mechanisms.
 By directly stimulating alpha brain waves, this amino acid causes a feeling of deep relaxation and alertness, much like meditation.
 As a second benefit, L-theanine stimulates the release of gamma-aminobutyric acid (GABA).

 Relaxation is caused by the interaction of GABA with serotonin and dopamine, which are both neurotransmitters.